|Other VA Resources|

 The below facts shows exactly what death, marriage, birth, property, wills, and court records are typically in Spotsylvania County.
 The years listed below are the first noted records with this county.
 See Also Virginia Corthouse Records Research Guide

 The County was formed in 1720 with the county seat at Germanna in 1722.
 Later the county seat was moved to Fredericksburg, 1732, to the "Old Court House", 1778, and finlally to its present location.
 The building was completed in 1840.
 A new, larger building with a similar design was constructed using the original Doric columns abd a wing was added on the southwest corner in 1964 for government offices.

-The following are web links to Family history and genealogy, Records and Resources related to Spotsylvania County.
+The following are web links to Genealogy, Records and Resources pertaining to Spotsylvania County.
 A lot of these genealogy links fall into 3 categories: Commercial Sites, Personal Sites or Organization Sites.
 Some have free access some call for a fee.
 This is just a listing which has been compiled or submitted.
 I do not endorse or promote one genealogy site above another.
-Feel free to provide your own favorite Spotsylvania County genealogy or family history affiliated sites.